Skip to content

 Andalusians are used for bullfights, jumping, dancing, trail riding, and dressage more than other breeds of horses.

 It’s because these horses are sturdy, agile, and graceful, and can be used in almost every equestrian sport or event.
-Andalusian breeds are known to perform well in world equestrian games.

-These are characteristics that value them greatly.
-Andalusians cost more than other horse breeds.
+These are characteristics that value greatly.

 8. Holsteiner